Feyerabend/vm/basal0/TINY.md

 mines for us youngsters in the late 70s and early 80s -- even if they were quite expensive imports to Sweden.

-In the article which lays out the specification, the authors state:
+In the article which lays out the specification, the authors state:[^pcc]

 > When you write a program in TINY BASIC there is an abstract machine
 > which is necessary to execute it.
 If you had a compiler it would make
 > in the machine language of your computer a program which emulates that
 > abstract machine for your program.
 An interpreter implements the abstract
 > machine for the entire language and rather than translating the program
-> once to machine code it translates it dynamically as needed.[^pcc]
+> once to machine code it translates it dynamically as needed.

 [^pcc]: Dennis Allison, Happy Lady, & friends "Design notes for Tiny BASIC", Peoples Computer Company, Sept.
 1975, p.
 15.